jdanene/The-Falling-Game/README.md

-# A very stupid game in Racket
+# A very stupid game implemented in Racket
 #### New Rules of the Game
 1. make objects that would be touching the paddle, if they were at the bottom of the screen, look different.
 That is, help the